The dates of imagined events lend interest to a story, and help to characterize it.

 SF authors don't claim to be prophets, but in guessing the year of the first probe to reach the Moon, Arthur C Clarke scored a direct hit in his Prelude to Space (written in 1947).
 1959 was the year he said it would happen, and lo and behold, when 1959 came round, Lunik 2 hit the Moon in reality.

-10th June 1967: "Mars Day" - the first intelligible public message from Barsoom to Earth, broadcasting greetings to the world from the city of Helium.
+April 1967: victory at last is achieved for the two Anglo-Saxon powers, the USA and Britain, after the long intermittent world war which began in 1914.
+Then, on 10th June 1967, comes "Mars Day" - the first intelligible public message from Barsoom to Earth, broadcasting greetings to the world from the city of Helium.
 [Prologue to The Moon Maid (1923).]

 There's a strong hint in A Fall of Moondust (1961) that 1967 saw the Russians make the first Moon trip - thus celebrating the 50th anniversary of the Bolshevik Revolution.